anuj-t21/flutter_boiler_code/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Initial Reference

+To help you get started quickly, we have included the following:

+- **Authentication Page**: This page allows users to sign in and sign up.
+It includes complete data and domain layer functionalities, such as user authentication and session management.
+- **Home Page**: This page serves as the main landing page after a user successfully logs in.

+These initial pages provide a foundation for building out the rest of your application, demonstrating how to structure your code and implement core features.

 ## Project Structure

 The project follows a modular structure to ensure scalability and maintainability: